 If you could not find the data you were looking on the above pages please contact customer support to request a copy of the data that you are interested in.

-For data such as your full name or other data that you notice is wrong you can contact customer support and let us know which data you want to correct.
+The most part of the personal data you can correct from the profile edit page.
+If you want to edit your full name or other data that you notice is wrong you can contact customer support and let us know which data you want to correct.